-March 8, 2012 Page 2
+January 23, 2013 Page 2

-Rather than adopting state-specific rules for VoIP, government leaders in states like Florida, Georgia, Maine, Maryland, Michigan, New Jersey, Texas, Virginia and Wisconsin have all taken steps to prevent state regulation of IP communications in order to boost broadband deployment, make phone service more affordable, and harness IP communications vast potential for important public policy goals.
-We encourage you to follow suit and continue to push for the passage of SB 48.
+Rather than adopting state-specific rules for VoIP, government leaders in states like California, Florida, Georgia, Maine, Maryland, Michigan, New Jersey, Utah, Texas, Virginia and Wisconsin have all taken steps to prevent state regulation of IP communications in order to boost broadband deployment, make communications services more affordable, and harness Internet Protocol enabled services vast potential for important public policy goals.
+We encourage you to follow suit and push for the passage of HB0018.

 Please contact the undersigned if you have any questions.
-And thank you again for your leadership on this critical policy issue.